Susan Wood (visual artist)

-Susan Wood (1954–2018) was a Canadian artist and educator.
+Susan Wood (1953–2018) was a Canadian artist and educator.

 Biography

 Born in Saint John, New Brunswick and grew up in Amherst, Nova Scotia.
 She received a Bachelor of Fine Arts from Mount Allison University in 1967 before attending the 1976-1977 Banff Winter Studio Program.
 In 1981 she received a Master of Fine Arts from the University of Calgary.

 Susan Wood was a founding member of Eastern Edge Gallery, St. John's, Newfoundland and Labrador.
 She taught at NSCAD from 1990 to 2012.

+In 2018, Visual Arts Nova Scotia announced the Susan Wood Award to support an emerging artist from Nova Scotia.
+The annual award was established to honour Wood's "legacy as a dedicated visual artist, mentor, and friend."

 Career

 Susan Wood was known for drawings rooted in the principles of observational drawing on handmade Japanese papers (washi).